axibase/atsd/rule-engine/email.md

 ![](./images/email-screenshot-portals.png)

-If a portal is a [template](../portals/portals-overview.md#template-portals), placeholders such as entity, metric, tags are set based on the current window fields.
+If the additional portal is a [template](../portals/portals-overview.md#template-portals) portal, placeholders such as entity, metric, tags are set based on the current window fields.

 ## Monitoring